SWE-MiniSandbox: Container-Free Reinforcement Learning for Building Software Engineering Agents

 After pre-caching, MiniSandbox creation becomes predominantly I/O-bound, with the main costs arising from copying between the virtual environment and the GitHub project directory.
 To mitigate this overhead, we pre-package these directories into tar.gz archives and reuse them across runs, reducing repeated filesystem operations.
 However, as the degree of parallelism increases, concurrent decompression itself can become a bottleneck.
 To mitigate this, we introduce a bounded window mechanism that combines Ray resource tags with thread semaphores, jointly limiting the number of environments that can be unpacked in parallel based on the available I/O capacity.

-\paragraph{Per-task I/O budget model.} We model the disk as providing a fixed effective I/O budget $B \in \mathbb{R^+}$ (in MB/s).
-Consider $C$ concurrent decompression tasks, indexed by $j = 1, \dots, C$.
-Let $b_j \in \mathbb{R^+}$ denote the average I/O throughput consumed by task $j$ (e.g., its average read/write rate during decompression).
-To avoid saturating the disk, the aggregate I/O demand of all concurrent tasks must not exceed the available budget:
+\paragraph{Per-task I/O budget model.} We model the disk as having a fixed effective I/O bandwidth $B$ (set to 2000 MB/s in our experiments).
+For $C$ concurrent decompression tasks, let $b_j$ denote the average I/O throughput of task $j$.
+To prevent disk saturation, the aggregate I/O demand must satisfy:

-Equation~\eqref{eq:io-budget-constraint} implicitly constrains the maximum I/O-based concurrency level.
-In particular, the maximal admissible concurrency $C^{\star}$ is the largest integer $C$ for which the inequality holds:
+This constraint implicitly determines the maximum admissible concurrency $C^{\star}$, defined as the largest integer $C$ satisfying Eq.~\eqref{eq:io-budget-constraint}.